 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 If the idea of being more self-sufficient is appealing, you obviously enjoy making your own products.
 This is the approach of many beekeepers and crafters who use beeswax for candling making.
 The best news is that you can learn how to make your own hand dipped beeswax candles without a lot of expensive equipment.

 Not only is this a fun crafty thing to do, beeswax candles are great to use at home or give as gift.
 A handmade item share the gift of the object but also your time and thoughtfulness – that’s a precious thing.

 Handmade Candles are a Traditional Skill

-Making your own dipped beeswax candles is a fun and educational activity.
+Dipping candles made with beeswax is a fun and educational activity.
 Once you have finished the project, you will have a better understanding of the time required to keep a homestead going.